 3. Debts are bad

-Many people think that getting into debt is a bad idea, but this is not always the case.
+Many people think that getting IGNORE INTO debt is a bad idea, but this is not always the case.
 The debts that increase your opportunities in the future are a good strategy, and often necessary, to improve your economic situation.
 In fact, borrowing is natural, people do it, companies do it, and so do countries all the time.
 According to Paul Krugman, a renowned professor of economics, Britain has not been debt free since 1692.

 However, not all debts are good.
 Debt can be useful as long as it is done in a controlled and intelligent manner, with a relatively viable plan to pay what is owed.
 Taking a mortgage to buy a house, for example, can be a good decision, because saving the money to pay up front is quite difficult and, in addition, houses tend to be valued for what would be a good long-term investment.
-On the contrary, getting into debt to buy designer clothes or vacationing in luxurious hotels is probably not the best idea.
+On the contrary, getting IGNORE INTO debt to buy designer clothes or vacationing in luxurious hotels is probably not the best idea.

 Latin American Post | Paula Bautista